Sainte-Austreberthe, Pas-de-Calais

-Sainte-Austreberthe is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.
+Sainte-Austreberthe ([sɛ̃t ɔstʁəbɛʁt]) is a former commune in the Pas-de-Calais department in the Hauts-de-France region of France.
+On 1 January 2025, it was merged into the new commune of Hesdin-la-Forêt.

 Geography

 Sainte-Austreberthe is a suburb of Hesdin, located 15 miles (24 km) southeast of Montreuil-sur-Mer at the junction of the D340 and D113 roads.